ayang9846/RS3GEPredict/README.md

 Not only is it often used to sell and purchase valuable gear, but it also serves as a speculative platform for merchanting/flipping (for a more formal explaination, see [the Runescape wiki's page](https://runescape.wiki/w/Trading_and_merchanting_guide)).

 This repo represents 2022 code used to conduct three primary goals:
 1) Retriving time series Grand Exchange prices (the in-game marketplace for Runescape 3 items).
-(GEPredict- GE Price Extractor)
+(GEPredict- GE Price Extractor / GEPredict - General Use)
 2) Modeling and predicting the price of one item using an ARIMA approach.
 (GEPredict- Time Series Analysis)
 3) Modeling and predicting the price of one item using a neural net.
-(GEPredict- Machine Learning Model v2)
+(GEPredict- Machine Learning Model v2 / GEPredict - General Use)

 It covers two modeling implementations: one in R, and one in Python.